hsnkh12/json-database-lib-demo/README.md

 ## Running Tests

-To run the unit tests for the `JsonORM` library, use the following command in the root directory of the project:
+To run the unit tests for the `JSONDatabaseManager` library, use the following command in the root directory of the project:

 ```bash
 dotnet test